How to create the perfect home office

 6. Good lighting

 Good lighting makes a massive difference.
-Natural light is always the best option so try to position your desk near a window if possible.
+Natural light is always the best option - it will help you to stay focused, awake and productive - so try to position your desk near a window if possible.
 However, your room should also have sufficient overhead lighting that you don’t have to rely on daylight.
 A desk light will make working in the evenings easier, particularly through those dark winter months.
 To avoid eye strain, make sure lights don’t shine directly onto your computer screen.

 7. Organised cables